 Entrelenguas provided the opportunity for many different activities.
 We went kayaking in Ardales Reservoir, canyoning in Juzcar, hiking (and very cold swimming) to Cueva del Gato, and many other more central activities.
 We took a flamenco class, three cooking classes, and I took an adult leather working class where I made a leather purse.
 We also worked with Alex in the Entrelenguas garden a few times, getting seeds planted.

 I wouldn’t change a thing about our immersion experience with Entrelenguas.
 In fact, my family wants to go back next summer for a few weeks.
 The only thing our family has agreed that we would do differently with our trip is to find lodgings with a pool and larger outdoor space.
-We were there during the summer and it is hot and dry.
+We were there during summer and it was hot and dry.
 We went to the Ronda public pool twice and Entrelenguas staff was gracious with allowing us dips in the school pool often.

 -Would you recommend your family holidays to Spain to other families?

 I would highly recommend the family program at Entrelenguas to families looking for an adventurous Spanish immersion experience!
 10 out of 10 stars!